Abooof/e_commerce_mobile/README.md

 - **Shopping Cart and Checkout:**
   - Users can add items to their shopping cart.
-  - Checkout process integrates with various payment gateways for secure transactions.
+  - Checkout process integrates.

 - **Order Management:**
   - Shoppers can view their order history and track order status.
-  - Vendors can manage orders, update statuses, and view transaction history.
+  - Vendors can manage orders, update statuses.

-- **Real-time Notifications:**
-  - Instant notifications for order updates, promotions, and more.

 - **Customer Reviews and Ratings:**
   - Shoppers can rate products and provide feedback.